grvriend/gvriend.app/README.md

 ### Personal growth

 We all have room for personal growth both technically and personally.
 Incremental small improvements can build long term success, and there should always be signs that one is improving.
-I value using the [Incremental Growth Leadership Model](https://tdevroome.medium.com/the-incremental-growth-leadership-model-cef736bebbff#:~:text=What%20is%20the%20Iterative%20Leadership,their%20learning%20and%20career%20goals.) to coach and drive growth in others around me.

 ### Respect